-Scarborough Says Trump Told Him To Back Off ‘Poor Young Kid’ Stephen Miller
+Joe Scarborough Says President Trump Told Him To Back Off ‘Poor Young Kid’ Stephen Miller

 — US Today Show (@Thewanharian) April 9, 2019

-Miller, a former staffer to Congresswoman Michele Bachmann and then-Senator Jeff Sessions, joined Trump during the 2016 campaign and has been one of the few White House staffers to remain throughout the presidency.
-Miller is seen as the architect of both the family separation policy and the current movement to get rid of current heads of various security-related agencies, including the recent pulling of the nominee to head ICE.
+Miller, a former staffer to Representative Michele Bachmann and former Senator Jeff Sessions, joined Trump during the 2016 campaign and has been one of the few White House staffers to remain throughout the presidency.
+Miller is reportedly seen as the architect of both the family separation policy and the current movement to get rid of current heads of various security-related agencies, including the recent pulling of the nominee to head ICE.

-The staffer, who came from a Jewish family in the liberal enclave of Santa Monica, Calif., has been denounced both by his childhood rabbi (per The Washington Post) and by an uncle.
+The staffer, who came from a Jewish family from Santa Monica, California, has been denounced both by his childhood rabbi (per The Washington Post) and by an uncle.

 “Stephen actually enjoys seeing those pictures at the border,” an outside White House adviser said of Miller last summer, per Vanity Fair.
 “He’s a twisted guy, the way he was raised and picked on.
 There’s always been a way he’s gone about this.
 He’s Waffen-SS.”